NationalSecurityAgency/ghidra/docker/README.md

     --volume /path/to/myproject:/home/ghidra/myproject \
     --volume /path/to/mybinary:/home/ghidra/mybinary \
     ghidra/ghidra:<version> \
-    /myproject programFolder -import /mybinary
+    /home/ghidra/myproject programFolder -import /home/ghidra/mybinary
 ```

 Breaking this down line by line:
 - `docker run` is going to start a docker container using the image `ghidra/ghidra<:<version>`
 - `--env MODE=headless` configures the environment variable `MODE` within the container to be the value `headless`
 - `--rm` removes the container after the command is complete
-- `--volume /path/to/myproject:/myproject` mounts the local volume `/path/to/myproject` on the host to `/myproject` within the container
+- `--volume /path/to/myproject:/home/ghidra/myproject` mounts the local volume
+	`/path/to/myproject` on the host to `/home/ghidra/myproject` within the container
-- `--volume /path/to/mybinary:/mybinary` mounts the local volume `/path/to/mybinary` on the host to `/mybinary` within the container
+- `--volume /path/to/mybinary:/home/ghidra/mybinary` mounts the local volume
+	`/path/to/mybinary` on the host to `/home/ghidra/mybinary` within the container
 - `ghidra/ghidra:<version>` is the full reference for the docker image, where `ghidra/ghidra` is the group and name of the image, and `<version>` is the tag.
-- `/myproject programFolder -import /mybinary` are arguments being passed to Ghidra's headless analyzer's command line interface
+- `/home/ghidra/myproject programFolder -import /home/ghidra/mybinary` are arguments being passed to Ghidra's headless analyzer's command line interface

 Passing no arguments will result in the usage of the headless analyzer being displayed.

+`/path/to/myproject` on the host must be accessible to guid `1001` with `rwx` permissions.

 ### Example of Gui Mode